20 Apr See the Big Picture

 As a small frog in a huge pond, I once gave a talk at the World Government Summit in Dubai and had a similar experience.
 Political news can sometimes be alarming.
 Yes, whatever is truly bad is truly bad.
 But meanwhile, what I saw in Dubai was a thousand or so people, each one representing thousands if not millions of others in the United Nations, nonprofits, government agencies, media, religious organizations, and businesses that are working hard to nudge our world to a better place.

 The vast majority of human acts each day are constructive: making meals, tending to children, saying hello, restraining anger, completing tasks, planting seeds, teaching, healing, nurturing, cooperating, smiling, and on and on it goes.
 Recognizing this truth is comforting and inspiring.
 There is still hope!

 Get Tips Like This Delivered Right to Your Inbox

 Widen the View

-The nervous system evolved what’s called a “negativity bias” that routinely scans for bad news.
-Then the brain fixates upon it with tunnel vision.
-This may aid immediate survival, but not long-term well-being and healthy relationships.
+The nervous system evolved what’s called a “negativity bias” that routinely scans for the bad news.
+Then the brain fixates on it with tunnel vision.
+This may aid immediate survival but not long-term well-being and healthy relationships.

 Also, put current situations in the context of time, 13.7 billion years into the life of our universe.
 Will the current drama, whatever it is, matter so much in a year?
 In a century?
 In a tenth of the lifespan of our species itself, which is to say about 20,000 years from now?